TomOverland/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: January 9th, 2021

+**Today's Progress**: Spent time learning ComponentDidMount, componentWillUnmount, componentDidUpdate.
+Finished a form from yesterday that updated state on keystroke.

+**Thoughts**: I'm still struggling with learning what "events" are - in the context of using them as parameters to update things like an input's text value using event.target.value on an update function.
+I continued learning about the life cycle of a React Component today by practicing with componentDidMount.
+I created a Clock component that updated state with a 'new Date()' on a setInterval delay of 1 second to display the current time.

 ### Day 2: January 8th, 2021

 **Today's Progress**: Learned about container components, presentational components, and propTypes in React.